virajdas/StockPriceViewer/README.md

 # Stock Price Viewer

-Written in Python 3.8.9, Stock Price Viewer is a graphical stock price visualization tool.
+Written in Python 3.8.9, Stock Price Viewer is a graphical stock price visualization tool using Matplotlib and Yahoo Finance stock data.

 ## Steps For Installation